-At December 31, 2021, the Foundation held trust funds totaling \$107,167 (2020 - \$1,056,153) on behalf of other charitable organizations.
+At December 31, 2022, the Foundation held trust funds totaling \$nil (2021 - \$107,167) on behalf of other charitable organizations.
 These funds are neither an asset nor a liability of the Foundation and, accordingly, are not reflected in the accompanying financial statements.